colindean/talks/document_workflow/document_workflow.md

 Metadata and some other options can easily go into a YAML section at the beginning of a document.
 Pandoc also supports a configuration file containing defaults.
-I use this in some newer projects to shorten the Makefile.
+I use this in newer projects to shorten the Makefile.

 :::